gh0stless/AIASS-for-MAX4LIVE/README.md

 #### Documentation and Sounddesign by Magnus Hansson
 The AIASS, together with Sidblaster-USB hardware, allows to produce music with an original SID chip MOS 6581 or MOS 8580 from the Commodore 64, in a modern DAW.

+see the manual or the [wiki](https://github.com/gh0stless/AIASS-Mono-VST/wiki) for instructions

 see: [https://github.com/gh0stless/sid-object](https://github.com/gh0stless/sid-object/) for the sid object used.

 see: [https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition](https://github.com/gh0stless/SIDBlaster-USB-Tic-Tac-Edition) for SIDBlaster-USB hardware.